Charitable Solicitation Registration: A Compliance GuideMarch 22, 2021

 Each state may require a different set of documents in order to register for charitable solicitations, but there are a few common pieces of documentation that you should be prepared to provide.
 These can include:

 In addition to these common types of documentation required for state charity registration, you should also keep fees, penalties, and renewal requirements in mind.
 Initial filing fees vary by jurisdiction, and many states require renewal fees, as well.
-In most states, nonprofits must renew their charitable solicitation registration each year, although there are a few exceptions that operate on longer timeframes.
+In most states, nonprofits must renew their charitable solicitation registration each year, although there are two exceptions that operate on longer timeframes and only require registration every two years.
 Penalties for failing to register or renewing past the relevant deadline can include late fees and, in some cases, civil or criminal charges.
 Explore our guide to charitable solicitation registration for a complete breakdown of these requirements and frequently asked questions about state registration.

 Most states require registration before your organization can begin actively soliciting donations from their residents.
 A handful of states don’t require registration, but they might have varying requirements for different types of nonprofits, so always take the time to double-check.
 Our directory of state fundraising registration requirements rounds up the relevant requirements for each state, so we recommend using it to start your research.